Might and Power Stakes Tips, Betting, Odds, Horses & More 2025

 Good news for all those favourite backers out there, it’s been a happy hunting ground in the Might and Power Stakes!
 Since 2009, we have seen seven favourites win the race.
 On top of this, since 2012, we have only seen one double-digit odds winner in the race.

 Mares don’t usually have a lot of success in the Might and Power Stakes.
-Since 1986, we’ve only seen three mares win the race, which were; Probabeel (2021), Winx (2016) and Atlantic Jewel (2013).
+Since 1986, we’ve only seen four mares win the race, which were; Deny Knowledge (2024), Probabeel (2021), Winx (2016) and Atlantic Jewel (2013).
 You should also look for runners who come into the race in some form.
 Since 2009, we have seen nine winners finish in the top two in their lead-up run.

 Might and Power Stakes Horses